Video games have become some of the most popular forms of entertainment for both men and women. But is there a dangerous dark side of gaming?

 Violent video games

-One of the most troubling aspects of gaming is the fact that today’s most popular games are heavily based on violence.
-Games like Grand Theft Auto and Call of Duty put the user behind a gun to kill sometimes hundreds of digital images of human beings—often with graphic depictions of blood and gore.
+Although there has been a boom of casual and nonviolent “cozy” games, many popular games are still heavily based on violence.
+Dozens of horror games include disturbing, violent imagery and demonic creatures, and series like Grand Theft Auto and Call of Duty put the user behind a gun to kill sometimes hundreds of realistically rendered models of human beings—often with graphic depictions of blood and gore.

 Scientific studies confirm that constantly bathing the mind in violent images leads to desensitization to violence.
 In other words, those who play violent video games have a reduced sympathy and sensitivity to real violence.